- Our Rides

 The accompanying support vehicle takes your personal luggage so you just carry with you on horseback what you need for the day.

 The riding is a mixed pace, mainly walk with some trots and canters.
 The terrain is mountainous with some long days, up to eight hours, in the saddle.
-In addition there are steep and rocky sections where it will be necessary to dismount and lead the horses.
+There are steep and rocky sections where it will be necessary to dismount and lead the horses; these rides are not for those who suffer from vertigo.
 This is a physically exerting trail across challenging terrain so riders need to be fit and confident both in the saddle and on their own two feet.

 The horses are local Boerperd and Basotho ponies with an Arab blood line running through the herd.
 These horses range from c.14hh to 15hh, are strong and footsure, and in their element in the terrain you will be crossing.

 The saddles are South African trail saddles.
-All horses are ridden in snaffle bridles and the riding style is English.
+All horses are ridden in snaffle bridles on a loose rein.
+The riding style is English.

 Hard hats are mandatory.